Get to Know Lisa Larson

 My team provides professional clinical expertise and support related to post-payment reviews in suspected fraud, waste, and abuse cases; policy recommendations; and cost avoidance proposals.
 We collaborate with IBM to identify and evaluate program risk, state priorities, and audit opportunities.
 The things I enjoy most and that provide greatest value for our Iowa client are my cohesive, knowledgeable team of certified coders, certified professional medical auditor and registered nurses.
 I also enjoy the strong relationships developed with the client, providing numerous recommendations for high-dollar savings opportunities and applying clinical and coding expertise in our case reviews, thus ensuring Iowa Medicaid dollars are spent properly.

-What are some lessons learned you can share?
 Early on I learned the world doesn’t revolve around me, but it is important to look outward and be part of something big in order to accomplish something big.
 I also found that silence and disregard are not helpful and often result in misunderstandings – it is important to work together to establish a similar point of reference and desired result in order for a team to work together effectively and move a project forward in a collaborative way.

 I learned how important trust and accepting support from others is – there are many paths to reach a common goal none necessarily better than another so be open to taking a different path sometimes.
 I have found that approaching a difficult task and even a “difficult-to-love” person with optimism rather than skepticism more often results in a successful outcome.